9MaxR9/PDOS/README.md

 I am going to work on the operating system until I it has a good gui, ...
 Every time when I change something big the progress will be updated.
 PROGRESS:
-1) MAKE A BOOTLOADER, LINKER, KERNEL
+1) MAKE A BOOTLOADER, LINKER, KERNEL: DONE!
+2) MAKE A PRINTF FUNCTION, IMPORT KEYBOARD, READ USERINPUT